bhavesh0009/NFO_dashboard_backend/README.md

 ### Response Format

 The API returns data in JSON format.
-Here's an example of the response structure:
+Here's an example of the response structure including technical indicators:

 ```json
 [